This post has been updated as of November 24, 2020

 Also, be sure to pack your chargers for all electronics.

 Vaccines and Medications

 Some countries may require you to get vaccines before entering.
 Check this website to see what vaccines, if any, are required, and also stay informed about any health notices and precautions you should be aware of.
 Also, be sure to get all prescription medications filled before leaving.
 If you are traveling long-term, have your doctor or physician write you a prescription that will cover your length of stay.

 If you plan on renting a car or driving abroad, more than likely you’ll need an International Drivers Permit (IDP).
 They’re pretty easy to get (I just went through the process myself).
 The easiest method is going to a local AAA office and getting it done there.
 But, if you can’t make it to an office, visit their website and follow the easy instructions.
 It costs $20 and takes about 3-4 weeks to arrive via mail.

 This is something I’d never thought of or even considered until a recent trip to the Philippines and an Exit Fee was required before leaving.
 So, although some countries may not require a visa, you may be subject to other types of fees.
 Be sure to check Consular Information Program website to see what fees may or may not be required for the country you are visiting.

 It is a must!
 Insurance, no matter the type, is one of those things where you don’t need it until you need it.
 So, it’s better to be safe than sorry.
 Especially if you’re going to be participating in some adventurous activities while traveling, like skydiving, scuba diving, jet skiing, that sort of thing.
 Not only that, sometimes things happen and you may have to change or cancel your trip altogether, travel insurance covers that as well.
-World Nomads is an excellent company for travel insurance.
-Often times you can get plans for little to nothing.
+SafetyWing is is an excellent company for affordable travel insurance.
+It’s currently what I use.
+Plans start at $40/month or you can purchase by days.
+You can read more about it here.
 So, protect yourself.
 Get covered!